- Applicants should hold an honours degree at 2.2 classification or above.

 Months of entry

-This Master's degree enables graduates from a range of backgrounds the opportunity to transfer their skills to become a registered nurse (child).
-The course is aimed at graduates of relevant degrees who aspire to qualify for eligibility to apply to the NMC Register.
+This Master's is for graduates of relevant degrees who aspire to qualify for eligibility to apply to the Nursing and Midwifery Council Register.

 The course is underpinned by the Nursing and Midwifery Councils's (NMC) core values and aims to promotes critical thinking skills and the spirit of inquiry.